errolkutan/MongoDB-OpsManager-Postman/README.md

 ### Create an Environment

 A Postman Environment is simply a mapping of key-value pairs whose keys are variables used in various API endpoints, speficially those used by the Ops Manager API Postman collection in this case.
-The following variables are required by an environment for this postman collection, but will be used by different endpoints:
+The following variables (case-sensitive) are required by an environment for this postman collection, but will be used by different endpoints:

 - url : The url of your ops manager instance
 - apiUserName : the public API key to use for requests